krausewe/krausewe.github.io/index.md

   I am a political scientist at the Chair of Comparative Politics of the <a href="https://www.uni-potsdam.de/en/vergleichende-politikwissenschaft/team/dr-werner-krause" target = "_blank" rel="noopener noreferrer">University of Potsdam</a>, where I teach classes on comparative politics, political behavior, and research methods.
 Previously, I worked as a research fellow at the University of Vienna, the Humboldt University of Berlin and the WZB Berlin Social Science Center.
 I was also a visiting scholar at the University of Essex.<br>

   My research areas include political representation, party competition, political radicalism/extremism, and quantitative methods with a focus on causal inference.
 In my current research projects, I study political phenomena such as democratic responsiveness, political violence, and citizens' voting behavior.
-My work has been published in different academic journals, like the <i>Journal of Politics</i>, <i>Comparative Political Studies</i>, the <i>British Journal of Political Science</i>, or <i>Political Science Research and Methods</i>.
+My work has been published in different academic journals, like the <i>Journal of Politics</i>, <i>Comparative Political Studies</i>, the <i>British Journal of Political Science</i>, the <i>European Journal of Political Research</i> or <i>Political Science Research and Methods</i>.
 I contributed chapters to books published by <i>Cambridge University Press</i> and <i>Springer VS</i>. <br>

   My work and the projects I contributed to have been covered in various national and international media outlets, such as <i>The Guardian</i>, <i>The New York Times</i>, and <i>The Washington Post</i>.
 Click <a href="./outreach.html">here</a> for a comprehensive list of my media appearances.
  <br>